encord-team/text-to-image-eval/README.md

 The animations will be saved at the location specified by the environment variable `TTI_EVAL_OUTPUT_PATH`.
 By default, this path corresponds to the repository directory.
+To interactively explore the animation in a temporary session, use the `--interactive` flag.

 <div align="center">
     <img width="600" src="https://storage.googleapis.com/docs-media.encord.com/static/img/text-to-image-eval/embeddings.gif">